-- If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they will seek advice appropriately with the designated safeguarding lead who will contact The Prevent Hub-01924 483747 for further advice (appendix 6). - We will assess the risk of pupils being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
-This means being able to demonstrate both a general understanding of the risks affecting pupils in the area and a specific understanding of how to identify individual pupils who may be at risk of radicalisation and what to do to support them.
-The Prevent hub will advise us and identify local referral pathways.
+• If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they will follow the NOTICE, CHECK, SHARE principles and seek advice appropriately with the designated safeguarding lead who will contact The Prevent Hub-01924 483747 or prevent@kirklees.gov.uk for further advice (appendix 8). (appendix 8).